|Medium||Serigraph on paper|

 |Publisher||Archer Graphic Studio, Ahmedabad|

 |Colour||Printed in 8 colours|

 Harshil Patel (b.
 1982) studied Diploma in Drawing and Painting from Sheth C. N. College of Fine Arts, Ahmedabad; Art language course and Post Graduate in Fine Arts, both f...
 Read more

 Limited Edition Serigraph printed in 8 colours on archival paper.
 This serigraph was published in an edition size of 100.
 This item will be shipped unframed, in a roll.
-The paper size is 22 x 30 inch, Image size is 18.25 x 27 inch.
+The paper size is 22 x 30 inches, Image size is 18.25 x 27 inches.
 The print is signed by the artist and comes with a certificate of authenticity.

 This limited edition serigraph is part of a series titled ‘The Ahmedabad Serigraphs’ which consist of 33 serigraphs done by 33 different artists each serigraph is a window to the city, as seen from the eyes of the artist, each of who has presented a central idea of Ahmedabad as testimony of their feeling for the city.